 First, HFCs are effectively being phased down under the F-gas regulation.
-However, HFOs are replacement options for high GWP HFCs seen from a pure quota perspective.
+However, low GWP HFO's are considered replacement options, which can lead to increased TFA yields if leaked into the atmosphere.
+Reducing leak rates and ensuring the ability to recover refrigerant is of utmost importance.
 In addition to quota allocations, there are specific bans on applications (see Figure 15).
 Two high consuming applications are targeted to have a full F-gas ban in 2032 (monoblock AC/HP below 12 kW) and 2035 (Split AC/HP < 12 kW).
 There are also several mechanisms in the F-gas regulation that will target recovery, recycling and reclaiming of refrigerants.
 The aim is to be able to reduce emissions from any refrigerant used.
 This will also be a major factor in improving a system's energy efficiency throughout its lifetime.